ABOUT THE DESIGNER

 Early life and education

 Born in a typical Pakistani household where women are expected to play stereotypical roles, Adnan was determined to pursue her chosen career.
 Adnan did her early schooling from St. Joseph’s Convent Karachi.
 During her childhood she spent her summers at her ancestral hometown near Faisalabad.
 Her maternal family owned textile business always intrigued her with crafts and colors from the village.
-Armed with a master’s degree in marketing and advertising from the University of Karachi, Adnan initially started off in the banking career but later joined as a director for the house of Amir Adnan.
+Adnan did her undergrad in Statistical Mathemitics from St Josephs College Karachi and Masters in Business administration in Marketing and Advertising from Institute of Business Administration, University of Karachi, Adnan initially started off in the banking career but later joined as a director for the house of Amir Adnan.
 Branching forth from her husband’s label -- The House of Amir Adnan -- Huma put her sartorial genius into designing a dynamic layering of colors, textures and prints to run her own fashion label by the name of FnkAsia in 2005.

 With a gifted ability to detect aesthetics in flamboyance, Huma takes inspiration from every part of the world and translates it into traditional crafts with contemporary cuts that redefine elegance.Huma first started out in fashion by helping out with her husband Amir Adnan’s brand.
 Branching forth from The House of Amir Adnan, Huma put her sartorial creed and genius in clever layering of colours, textures and prints to run her own label, a decision that came after a trip to Florence where she was attending a few fashion workshops.
 Subsequently, she decided to fuse Pakistani craft with the inspirations from the Italian city, quickly garnering attention for her eclectic and non-traditional appeal.
 “My creations are an amalgamation of global fashion and my personal aesthetic, which draws from the art, craft and colours of Pakistan,” Huma explains what gets her creative juices flowing.
 The fashion house began to reach a broader audience after venturing into the bridal line recently – Huma Adnan’s coveted bridal trousseau specially caters to a Western clientele and young brides who are looking for a fusion of contemporary and traditional take on fashion and who want a flavour of Pakistan on their big day, whichever part of the world they may be.
 This, of course, fits perfectly with the designer’s creative philosophy as well because the Huma Adnan designs, “jewellery, pret, bridal, all have the same underlining signature; to promote Pakistan in one form or the other”.
 Known for creating appealing Pakistani-bohemian visuals through her work, the designer still eyes further expansion.